scbabacus/json-server/README.md

 > Note: You'll need to issue `npm install <module>` to install external modules before being able to import them to the service.

 ### serviceDescriptor
-You may specify the location of the service descriptor file using the `serviceDescriptor` configuration parameter.
+You may specify the location of the service descriptor file using the `serviceDescriptor` configuration parameter in `config.json` file.
 The content of this parameter can be
 - An absolute path on local machine
 - A relative path against the current working directory
 - A URI describing S3 object (see [S3 Support](#support-of-s3-hosted-files) for more detail)

+The bootstraping template for `service.json` can be generated using the `jsonsvr --init` command.

 ### noDefaultIndexPage
 By default, the server will be started with the root path `/` being a documentation page (this document) if the root path was not defined in `service.json` file.
 You can disable this behavior by setting the `noDefaultIndexPage` to `true`, in which the server will return 404-Not Found.